-- Write down your symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.
+- Note down any symptoms you're experiencing, even if they seem unrelated to the reason you have scheduled the appointment.

 - Write down a list of questions to ask your doctor.

-- What's the most likely cause of my symptoms?
+- What is likely causing my symptoms?

-- What tests do I need?
-Is there any special preparation for them?
+- What kinds of tests do I need?

-- Is my condition likely temporary or chronic?
+- Is my GERD likely temporary or chronic?

-- Are there any restrictions I need to follow?
+- Are there any restrictions that I need to follow?

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment anytime you don't understand something.